Green Synthesis and Characterization of Silver Nanoparticles using Feverfew (Tanacetum parthenium L.) Leaf and Flower Extracts

 Authors

-1 Department of Horticultural Science and Landscape Engineering, Faculty of Agriculture, Ferdowsi University of Mashhad
+1 Department of Horticultural Science and Landscape Engineering, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Iran

-4 Industrial Fungi Biotechnology Research Department, Research Institute for Industrial Biotechnology, Academic Center for Education, Culture and Research (ACECR)
+3 Industrial Fungi Biotechnology Research Department, Research Institute for Industrial Biotechnology, Academic Center for Education, Cultural and Research (ACECR), Khorasan Razavi Province, Mashhad, Iran

 Abstract

-In recent years, science and industry have concentrated on nanotechnology such as nanoparticles synthesis.
-Various synthesis methods exist, but many are inefficient in terms of material and energy usage.
-The green chemistry approach emphasizes the use of plant materials as a dependable, straightforward, non-toxic, and eco-friendly method that links Nanotechnology and Biotechnology.
-The current study focused on a novel approach for producing silver nanoparticles (AgNPs) by utilizing Feverfew (Tanacetum parthenium L.) leaf and flower extract.
-Exposure of this extract to aqueous silver ions led to their reduction and the green synthesis of silver nanoparticles.
-Ultraviolet spectroscopy (UV-vis) indicates that AgNPs exhibited peak absorbance at 400 nm.
-Zeta potential of AgNPs ranged from -30 to -90 mV.
-In dynamic light scattering (DLS) the average particle size was 68.6 nm.
-Field emission scanning electron microscopy (FESEM) image of AgNPs displayed an average size of 65.7 nm.
-Energy dispersive X-ray analysis (EDX) validated silver element presence, verifying the existence of AgNPs.
-X-ray diffraction (XRD) revealed an average particle size of 67.7 nm.
-Fourier transform infrared (FTIR) spectroscopy confirmed the presence of peaks at 3436 cm-1, 2929 cm-1, 1604 cm-1, 1383 cm-1, and 1029 cm-1 which suggest the presence of functional groups associated with the AgNPs.
-In conclusion, the findings indicate that nanophytosynthesis of AgNPs with T. parthenium leaves is a rapid, helpful, eco-friendly, effective and simple alternative to traditional synthetic methods.
+In recent years, science and industry have increasingly focused on nanotechnology, particularly the synthesis of nanoparticles.
+Although various synthesis methods are available, many are inefficient in terms of material and energy consumption.
+Green chemistry offers an alternative, emphasizing the use of plant-based materials as a reliable, straightforward, non-toxic, and eco-friendly approach that bridges nanotechnology and biotechnology.
+The present study investigated a novel method for synthesizing silver nanoparticles (AgNPs) using leaf and flower extracts of feverfew (Tanacetum parthenium L.).
+When the extract was exposed to aqueous silver ions, reduction occurred, resulting in the green synthesis of AgNPs.
+Ultraviolet–visible spectroscopy (UV–vis) showed a characteristic absorbance peak at 400 nm, confirming nanoparticle formation.
+The zeta potential of the AgNPs ranged from –30 to –90 mV, indicating good stability.
+Dynamic light scattering (DLS) revealed an average particle size of 68.6 nm, while field emission scanning electron microscopy (FESEM) images indicated an average size of 65.7 nm.
+Energy-dispersive X-ray analysis (EDX) confirmed the presence of elemental silver, validating nanoparticle synthesis.
+X-ray diffraction (XRD) analysis further supported these findings, showing an average particle size of 67.7 nm.
+Fouriertransform infrared (FTIR) spectroscopy identified peaks at 3436, 2929, 1604, 1383, and 1029 cm–1, corresponding to functional groups involved in nanoparticle stabilization.
+In conclusion, these findings demonstrated that the nanophytosynthesis of AgNPs using T. parthenium extracts is a rapid, efficient, eco-friendly, and simple alternative to conventional synthetic methods.

 Keywords